Complete In-a-box Outside Broadcast Solutions

-ISDN: For a regularly occuring OB, an ISDN line will provide maximal quality and reliability for your audio return.
+ISDN: For a regularly occurring OB, an ISDN line will provide maximal quality and reliability for your audio return.
 Unfortunately, this option is becoming decreasingly common due to cost and availability.

-With the equipment configured, connect the audio cables and align the antennas to create an unlicensed, bi-directional link which can be monitored for data and audio quality.
+With the equipment configured, connect the audio cables and align the antennas to create an unlicensed, bi-directional link that can be monitored for data and audio quality.

 Alternatively, using a 3G/4G solution, you can transport your encoded audio signal using OPUS a very low latency low bandwidth codec.
 Phoenix codecs are equipped with SmartRTP to allow easy connection between devices, and are used in global events from the Olympic Games to IAAF.
 High quality cost effective audio distribution for Outside Broadcast or RF Rebroadcast.